South Dakota Badlands Photo Workshop

 - Day 5: It's hard to believe this is our last day together!
 After sunrise and breakfast, we check out of our hotel and spend the day exploring the Needles Region, the Wildlife Loop, Iron Mountain Road, and more.
 We end the day with dinner in Rapid City.
 Lodging is included for the last night, so you can plan your return travel the following morning.
 Airport shuttle service is available through the hotel.

-Plan to arrive in Rapid City prior to 2PM on the first day of the workshop for a mandatory orientation session at Microtel by Wyndham in Rapid City.
+Plan to arrive in Rapid City prior to 1PM on the first day of the workshop for a mandatory orientation session at the Holiday Inn in Rapid City.
 We will cover many photo techniques you will use throughout the workshop and go over logistics and our daily plans.

-Five nights of single occupancy lodging and all transportation during the workshop is included in the tuition.
-If you would like double occupancy, we can give both people a $400 discount.
+Tuition includes five nights of double occupancy lodging and all transportation during the workshop.
+If you book double occupancy as a single individual, we will try to pair you up.
+If this is not possible, you will be asked to upgrade to single occupancy which is available for an additional fee.
 You will need to arrange your own transportation to and from the airport in Rapid City.
 Airport shuttle service is available, as well as Uber, Lyft and taxi services.